marcodpt/paw/README.md

 I didn't find anything on github or google that went this route, so I created it.

-## TODO 🔧
+## 🔧 TODO
  - dynamic tests implementation
  - highlightjs as a component
  - tests as a route and qunit as a component
+ - docs as component
+ - examples as component
+ - formatter should be a component?
+ - normalize schema component and used to apply all defaults everywhere.
  - `output` raw referenced in `input`, how to solve that?
  - put a hello world in the documentation and in the generated index.html
- - formatter should be a component?
  - allow icon with input to avoid unicode and translation
  - separate input and output options
  - allow to see other tests variants